jeffro256/carrot/carrot.md

 Here <code>H<sub>p</sub><sup>1</sup></code> and <code>H<sub>p</sub><sup>2</sup></code> refer to two hash-to-point functions on Ed25519.

 Elements of 𝔾<sub>E</sub> are denoted by `K` or `C` and are serialized as 256-bit integers, with the lower 255 bits being the y-coordinate of the corresponding Ed25519 point and the most significant bit being the parity of the x-coordinate.
-Scalar multiplication is denoted by a space, e.g. <code>K = k G</code>.
+Scalar-point multiplication is denoted by a space, e.g. <code>K = k G</code>.

 #### 3.3.3 Point conversion